facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 Then, the file defines a static `(ComponentDescriptorProvider)componentDescriptorProvider` method which Fabric uses to retrieve the descriptor provider to instantiate the object.

 Then, there is the constructor of the view: the `init` method.
 In this method, it is important to create a `defaultProps` struct using the `RTNCenteredTextProps` type from **Codegen**.
-You need to assign it to the private `_props` to initialize the Fabric Component correctly.
+You need to assign it to the private `_props` to initialize the Fabric Native Component correctly.
 The remaining part of the initializer is standard Objective-C code to create views and layout them with AutoLayout.

 The last two pieces are the `updateProps` method and the `RTNCenteredTextCls` method.